kikrishn/Blog/_posts/2021-02-07-cohomology-intuitively.md

   (modulo an equivalence relation) exactly the cohomology classes.
 So the presence of a function which can't be integrated means there must be a cycle in our graph, and it is in this sense that cohomology "detects holes".

+  This is entirely analogous to the fact that every (irrotational) vector field on a simply connected domain is conservative.
+It seems the presence of some "hole" is the reason some functions don't have primitives.
 </div>

 ---

 Ok, so now we know what problem we're trying to solve.
-When can we integrate one of these edge functions?
+When can we find an antiderivative for one of these edge functions?
 The machinery ends up being a bit complicated, but that's in part because we're working with graphs, which are one dimensional simplicial complexes.
 This _exact same setup_ works for spaces of arbitrary dimension, so it makes sense that it would feel a bit overpowered for our comparatively